-(This post is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, by Stevenson, Haberman, and Wright, Oxford Univ.
-Press.)
+(This is a summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature.
+Phrases in brackets are my commentaries.)

 C) Epistemological – knowledge is of forms, perceptions in this world lead only to belief or opinion.
 We find the clearest example of knowledge based on forms in mathematics.
 [Hence the motto of Plato’s academy.
 “Let no one ignorant of geometry enter here.”]
 The objects of mathematical reasoning are often not found in this world—and we can never see most of them—but they provide us with knowledge about the world.
 [Plato is challenging us to account for mathematical knowledge without positing mathematical forms.
-And even today most mathematicians are mathematical Platonists.]
+Even today most mathematicians are mathematical Platonists.]

-Theory of Human Nature – The Tripartite Structure of the Soul – [Having encountered the social self of Confucianism, the divine self of Hinduism, and the no self of Buddhism, we come to dualism.]
+Theory of Human Nature – The Tripartite Structure of the Soul – [Having encountered the social self of Confucianism, the divine self of Hinduism, and the no-self of Buddhism, we come to dualism.]

 Diagnosis – Persons differ as to which part of their nature is predominant.
 Individual dominated by reason seeks are philosophical and seek knowledge; individuals dominated by spirit/will/emotion are victory loving and seek reputation; individuals dominated by appetites are profit loving and seek material gain.
 Although each has a role to play, reason ought to rule the will and appetites.
-And in the same way those with the most developed reason ought to rule the society.
+And in the same way, those with the most developed reason ought to rule the society.
 A well-ordered, harmonious, or just society is one in which each kind of person plays their proper role.
 Thus there is a parallel between proper functioning individuals and proper functioning societies.
 Good societies help produce good people who in turn help produce good societies, while bad societies tend to produce bad individuals who in turn help produce bad societies.

 Plato differentiates between 5 classifications of societies.
 1) The best is a meritocracy, where the talented rule.
 This may degenerate into increasingly bad forms, each one worse than the other as we go down the list.
 2) The timarchic society, which values honor and fame while reason is neglected.
 In such a society spirit dominates the society and the ruling class.
-3) Oligarchy, where money making is valued and political power lies with the wealthy.
+3) Oligarchy, where money-making is valued and political power lies with the wealthy.
 In such a society appetites dominate the society and the ruling class.
 4) Democracy, where the poor seize power.
 They are also dominated by appetites.
 He describes the common people as “lacking in discipline [and] pursuing mere pleasure of the moment …” 5) Anarchy is the sequel to the permissiveness and self-indulgence of democracy.
 It is the total lack of government.
 Plato thought this would usher in a tyrant to restore order.

 Prescription – Justice is the same in both individuals and society—the harmonious workings of the parts to create a flourishing whole.
 But how is this attained?
 Plato believes that education—academic, musical, and physical—as the key.
 Education takes place in the context of a social and political system.
 Not surprisingly this includes kings (rulers) being philosophers, those in whom reason dominates.
 If there really is a truth about how people should live, then only those with such knowledge should rule.
 [Think of the parallels with Confucianism, where those who rule have mastered the Confucian political texts.]

 To achieve this end Plato, the guardians or rulers must engage in a long educational process in which they learn about the Forms.
-[After a nearly 50 year long process, those of the highest moral and intellectual excellence will rule.]
+[After a nearly 50-year-long process, those of the highest moral and intellectual excellence will rule.]
 The guardians cannot own personal property and cannot have families.
 [The idea is that only the desire to serve the common good motivates them, rather than money or power.]
 He hopes that the guardians will so love wisdom that they will not misuse their power.
 As for those dominated by will/emotion/spirit they are best suited to being auxiliaries—soldiers, police, and civil servants.
-The final class is comprised of the majority, those in whom the appetites dominate.
+The final class is composed of the majority, those in whom the appetites dominate.
 They will be farmers, craftsman, traders, and other producers of the materials necessary for living.

 Critics have called Plato’s republic authoritarian or totalitarian, and Plato advocated both censorship and propaganda as means of maintaining social control.
-He certainly believed that the masses [who he says like to “shop and spend”] were unable to govern the society, and that an elite, composed of the morally and intellectually excellent should make the important decisions about how best to govern a society.
+He certainly believed that the masses [who he says like to “shop and spend”] were unable to govern the society and that an elite, composed of the morally and intellectually excellent should make the important decisions about how best to govern a society.